Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Conclusion

 However, in determining whether a given gravity current profile $h(x,t)$, found from either simulation or experiment, will collapse onto the predicted universal profile $H$, obtained by second-kind self-similarity analysis, knowledge of the precise time period during which the current is expected to be in this self-similar regime was needed.
 Previous work had not addressed the question of when self-similarity `begins,' and it is indeed a difficult mathematical question in general.
 We proposed an approximation to this time, $t_\mathrm{sim}$, from numerical simulation of the governing lubrication PDE by tracking a suitable dimensionless spatial scale against a predicted power of the dimensionless time-to-closure.

 In summary, this combined theoretical--numerical--experimental study demonstrates the presence of two distinct self-similar regimes of the second-kind occurring, respectively, during (i) spreading (pre-closure) and then (ii) leveling (post-closure) of a gravity current in a variable-width channel, which is a canonical flow configuration.
 The second-kind self-similar asymptotics derived generally hold only near the current's moving front (`nose').
 Consequently, we only observed qualitative agreement between the experimental gravity current shape profiles away from the front, during pre-closure, and the theoretical and numerical simulations for this case of constant volume.
-During post-closure, however, the experimental gravity current profiles, scaled via the second-kind self-similar transformation, showed good agreement with the theoretical predictions and numerical simulations.
+During post-closure, however, the experimental gravity current profiles, scaled via the second-kind self-similar transformation, showed good agreement with the theoretical predictions and numerical simulations. { Further, in comparison to the contemporaneous study by \citet{Longo2021}, the following differences should be noted. \begin{enumerate} \item We provided numerical solutions of the governing lubrication theory PDE, unlike Ref.~\cite{Longo2021}.
+The simulations turn out to be critical in bridging the experimental measurements with the mathematical theory of the second-kind self-similarity. \item We demonstrated that the self-similarity of the current profile is only manifested during an \emph{intermediate} time period.
+That is, self-similarity takes a finite amount of time to establish itself.
+This issue, although mentioned very briefly on page 23 in Ref.~\cite{Longo2021} was not addressed, perhaps due to limitations of the experiments and/or lack of requisite numerical solutions of the governing lubrication theory PDE.
+This issue is particularly important in the post-closure regime (recall Fig.~\ref{fig:pre_closure}(b) above and its discussion). \item We related the undetermined scaling pre-factors (pre- and post-closure) to physical quantities in Eqs.~\eqref{eq:bintro} and \eqref{eq:h0scaling}, rather than taking them as fitting constants (as in Ref.~\cite{Longo2021}).
+We showed that the pre-factor $\beta$ depends on geometric and physical quantities, and that it can be inferred for a given initial condition from numerical solutions of the governing lubrication theory PDE.
+The key point is that there remains a dimensional constant $\zeta_f$, which depends on the initial (and boundary) conditions, that must be determined from simulations.
+Under second-kind self-similarity, despite there being \emph{universal} behaviors, the current is not truly `memoryless,' contrary to the statements in Ref.~\cite{Longo2021}, as the self-similarity is `incomplete' \cite{Barenblatt1972,Barenblatt1979}. \end{enumerate} }